McKeown Medical

 Our job isn’t to buy machines: it’s to get results.
 I am very glad that Sofwave® delivered the kind of results I felt confident standing behind.

-After testing the tech and seeing the results in our own patients, we made the decision to introduce Sofwave® into our practice.
+After testing the tech and seeing the results in our own patients, we decided to introduce Sofwave® into our practice.

 We chose it because: